fortrabbit/help/docs/domains.md

 ### Configuring your domain for e-mail

 So far we have covered how to route a domain to fortrabbit.
 To receive and send e-mails from your domain you will configure the MX record of your domain.
 Please see your e-mail hosting provider for instructions.

+## Quirks

+### Domain limit

+Please mind that there is a limit of 100 domains per App.
+In many cases you can use wildcard instead.